pixelsnob/lapr/docs/data-cleanup.md

 - num_octaves: nice to have, probably not necessary, or maybe can be calculated from range fields
 - image
 - sizes: for drum sizes?

+## Further Cleanup/Categorization

+- Change order of some of the names in the "name" field so that instruments truly sort alphabetically
+-